-Window cleaners clean the windows and other glass surfaces of buildings such as houses, shops, schools, offices and hospitals.
+Window cleaners clean windows and other glass in shops, schools, offices, hospitals and homes.

-Pay for window cleaners varies, but they usually earn minimum wage or a little more.
+- New window cleaners usually earn between minimum wage and a little more.

 - PAYE.net.nz website - use this calculator to convert pay and salary information